sebastian-lenz/craft-contentfield/docs/fields/select-field.rst

 .. code-block:: yaml

   options:
-    - key: first
+    - key: firstKey
       label: My first option
-    - key: second
+    - key: secondKey
       label: My second option

 This notation allows you to attach additional values to each option which